-(1) Once an unmarried child has attained the limiting age for dependent children, as provided in the plan, upon the request of the employee, the public employee benefit plan shall offer to cover the unmarried child until the child attains twenty-eight years of age if all of the following are true:
+(1) Once an unmarried child has attained the limiting age for dependent children, as provided in the plan, upon the request of the employee, the public employee benefit plan shall offer to cover the unmarried child until the child attains twenty-six years of age if all of the following are true:

 (a) The child is the natural child, stepchild, or adopted child of the employee.

 (b) The child is a resident of this state or a full-time student at an accredited public or private institution of higher education.

 (c) The child is not employed by an employer that offers any health benefit plan under which the child is eligible for coverage.